 The exterior wall material is to be cement board.
-Soffits and fascia are to be 3⁄4" thick plywood.
-The structure will have 27 medium to large sized windows with the primary viewing direction being toward the west and north side of the structure.
+Soffits and fascia are to be 3/8" thick cement board.
+The structure will have 11 medium sized windows with the primary viewing direction being toward the northeast side of the structure.
 Windows will be double glazed with Low-E coating and tempered glass where required.
-Frames are to be made of wood or aluminum clad wood.
-Exterior doors are to be 13⁄4", fire-rated, and made of wood.
-The structure will have 1 sliding glass doors located on the south side of the structure.
+Frames are to be made of aluminum clad wood.
+Exterior doors are to be 13⁄4", fire-rated, and made of steel.
+The structure will have 2 sliding glass doors located on the north side of the structure.
 All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns up hill faster and will create a great deal of radiant heat.